-3.1 Following the first review of the Stage 1 process, a Stage 1 Nonconformance Report (SNR) (formerly called a Documentation Deficiency Audit Request (DDAR)) will be issued to the Participant or Applicant).
-All deficiencies noted on the SNR must be responded to within 30 days of receipt, or the Stage 1 process will be terminated and the certification fee refunded less the Stage 1
+- Following the first review of the Stage 1 process, a Stage 1 Nonconformance Report (SNR) (formerly called a Documentation Deficiency Audit Request (DDAR)) will be issued to the Participant or Applicant).
+All deficiencies noted on the SNR must be responded to within 30 days of receipt, or the Stage 1 process will be terminated and the certification fee refunded less the Stage 1 Fee. - 3.2 If revised SNRs are issued, they must be responded to within 15 days of receipt, or the Stage 1/Scope Change process will be terminated and the certification fee refunded less the Initial Application and the Stage 1 Fee. - The resolution process for the SNR may continue for up to 90 days after the date of the initial SNR.

-Fee.

-- 3.2 If revised SNRs are issued, they must be responded to within 15 days of receipt, or the Stage 1/Scope Change process will be terminated and the certification fee refunded less the Initial Application and the Stage 1 Fee. - The resolution process for the SNR may continue for up to 90 days after the date of the initial SNR.
 If Stage 1 is not completed within 90 days, then the process will be terminated and the certification fee refunded, less the Initial Application and the Stage 1 Fee.
-If Stage 1 is terminated, the Applicant must wait at three months from the date of the Stage 1 termination before reapplying. - 3.4 All documents required for Stage 1 shall be submitted in English. - 3.5 The requirements for a "documented procedure" stated in the Standard section 1.5.2 are to be applied to all required documented procedures in the Standard. - 3.6 For Participants applying for a Scope Change, please see GR Section 8.
+If Stage 1 is terminated, the Applicant must wait at least three months from the date of the Stage 1 termination before reapplying. - The Quality Manual and all the documented procedures and records required for Stage 1 shall be submitted in English. - 3.5 The requirements for a "documented procedure" stated in the Standard section 1.5.2 are to be applied to all required documented procedures in the Standard. - 3.6 For Participants applying for a Scope Change, see GR Section 8 Making Changes to the Certification Scope.